qooxdoo/qooxdoo/documentation/manual/source/pages/tool/code_structure.rst

 Code Structure
 **************

-Guidelines
+.. _pages/code_structure#guidelines:

+Outline
 ==========

 This is how a single source file should look like.
-Ahead of the detailed listing some general rules to follow when you write your own classes:
+Ahead of the detailed listing here are some general rules to follow when you write your own classes:

 * Define **one** class per file.
 * The base **class name** (like "Application" in *"custom.Application"*) has to match the **file name** (e.g. *"Application.js"*).